|

 (Photo - Anders Thygesen courtesy of the Royal Armouries)

 One of the more notable differences is found in the bolt action, a conventional reloading mechanism similar to that of the Mauser K98.
-The bolt itself has been tilted in a further downward angle, placing it snugly to the side of the pistol in order to prevent it from snagging on the operatorīs clothing.
+The bolt itself has been tilted in a further downward angle, placing it snugly to the side of the pistol in order to prevent it from snagging on the operator's clothing.
 The difference in the trigger also distinctly stands out as it is positioned on the left side of the pistol and therefore must be activated with a forward movement of the thumb.

 (Photo - Anders Thygesen courtesy of the Royal Armouries)

 Unfortunately this results in the loss of an otherwise relatively good grip on the pistol at the moment of trigger activation.
-The last major difference has to do with the magazine.
-It is made from sheet metal and doubly functions as the pistols grip, though noticeably shorter than on the later Mk II and furthermore here, an integrated part of the pistol thus not removable.
+The last major difference has to do with the pistol grip.
+It is made from sheet metal and doubly functions as a cover for the pistols magazine.
+Though noticeably shorter than on the later Mk.II and Mk.IIA and furthermore here, an integrated part of the pistol thus not detachable.
 This means that the pistol had to be loaded from the top and with the breech open, as with e.g. the Mauser C96.
 The double stack magazine holds 5 rounds of calibre .32 ACP.

 The double stack magazine holds 5 rounds of calibre .32 ACP.
 (Photo - Courtesy of the Royal Armouries)